var13a/formatingTime/README.md

 # formatingTime
-Perl script that formats time in the following way:
+Perl script that formats time in the following way: "day:month:year".